stormpath/express-stormpath/docs/authentication.rst

 Issuing API Keys
 ----------------

-If you are building an API service you will need distribute API keys to your developers.
+If you are building an API service you will need to distribute API keys to your developers.
 They will then use these keys to authenticate with your API, either via HTTP Basic Auth or OAuth2 Access tokens.
 We'll cover those strategies in the next sections, but we need to provision API keys for your developers first.